ccolorado/rails_guide/Notes.md

 # 5 Getting Up and Running

-ATM we have created crontroller, an action and a view Now we need to learn what a resource is.
+ATM we have created controller, an action and a view Now we need to learn what a resource is.
 A _Resourece_ is the term used for a collection of similar objects, such as articles, people or animal.
-You cna Create, Read, Update or Destroy items A.K.A CRUD
+You can Create, Read, Update or Destroy items A.K.A CRUD

-Rails provides a method called **resources** which can declate a standard REST resource.
+Rails provides a method called **resources** which can delete a standard REST resource.
 Adding the 'article' resource should look like this:

 ```diff